Grass, Gravel, & the Space Between Trees: Unfolding, Merging, Marking Time

-2025 marks the fifth anniversary of the Covid Pandemic, when we found ourselves both compelled and limited to create and “perform” outdoors, and informally, in Golden Gate Park's Music Concourse, as a ritual; a non-digital dance archive; and a social experiment in intimate distance, solidarity care, and the sharing of public space.
+2025 marks the fifth anniversary of the COVID pandemic, when we found ourselves compelled to create and perform outdoors and informally, over many months, in Golden Gate Park’s Music Concourse, as a ritual; a non-digital archive; and a social experiment in intimate distance, solidarity care, and the sharing of public space.

-We return to the Music Concourse five years later with Grass, Gravel, & the Space Between Trees, to explore what cumulative, ongoing, and sustainable art practices might be at this juncture, with a different set of boundaries, concerns, and desires around collective intimacy and grief, embodied ecologies of place, public gaze, and the intersection (disruption/harmony?) of art in urban landscapes.
+We return to the Music Concourse five years later with Grass, Gravel, & the Space Between Trees, to explore the possibilities, at this juncture, of cumulative, ongoing, and sustainable art practices, with a different set of boundaries and desires around collective intimacy, grief, embodied ecologies of place, the public gaze, and the intersection (both disruptive and harmonious) of art and urban landscapes.

 Concept and Direction: Jennifer Perfilio

-Performance + Co-Creation: Shareen DeRyan, Irene Hsi, Chin-chin Hsu, Maya Mohsin, Phoenicia Pettyjohn, and ainsley e. tharp.
+Performance + Co-Creation: Shareen DeRyan, Irene Hsi, Chinchin Hsu, Maya Mohsin, Phoenicia Pettyjohn, and ainsley e. tharp.
+Original text written and performed by Chinchin Hsu, Maya Mohsin, & Phoenicia Pettyjohn

 Original Sound Score + Performance: Clark Buckner